clarktrimble/ba-blog/content/blog/stator/index.md

     - labneh
 ```

-The dockerfile copies the compiled binary into an Alpine.
+The dockerfile (not shown) copies the compiled binary into an Alpine.

-Note that we're sneaking in the config via `env_file`.
+We're sneaking in the config via `env_file`.
 Here's a peek:

 ```bash
 STTR_SERVER_PORT=8087